marriage

 I told everyone that I would not cry and I did not.
 But that was my brave face in front of friends and family.
-It was a long walk down the aisle, about 100 yards from the garden to the wedding tree.
-Lauren and I chatted as we strolled toward our family and friends, but…… Continue reading Dancing with Lauren Martin
+It was a long walk down the aisle, about 100 yards from the garden to the… Continue reading

 The Wedding Tree